seanbell/starcluster-startceleryworker/README.md

 celery_cmd = ../venv/bin/celery

 # Remount the base directory of the NFS filesystem, to be remounted before
-# any code is run (this helps ensure it is up to date)
+# any code is run (this helps ensure it is up to date).
+# NOTE: This is ignored if kill_existing = False.
 remount_dir = /home

 # Use a different broker than the one specified in your config